uport-project/specs/messages/urlspec.md

 # Message URLs

 These URLs are used for passing request/response JWTs to a uPort client, as well as encoding Ethereum transactions.
-We will use a versioning scheme where we prepend `v1` to the URL.
+We will use a standard API versioning scheme where we prepend `v1` to the URL.

 ## URL types